UK ''people's tribunal'' hears claims China abused Uyghurs | Politics

 - United Kingdom

-The tribunal, made up of lawyers, academics and businesspeople, does not have U.K. government backing and has no powers to sanction or punish China.
-But organizers hope the process of publicly laying out evidence will compel international action to tackle alleged abuses against the Uyghurs, a largely Muslim ethnic group.
+The tribunal, made up of lawyers, academics and businesspeople, does not have U.K. government backing or any powers to sanction or punish China.
+But organisers hope the process of publicly laying out evidence will compel international action to tackle alleged abuses against the Uyghurs, a largely Muslim ethnic group.

 Nice, a British barrister who led the prosecution of ex-Serbian President Slobodan Milosevic and has worked with the International Criminal Court, said the forum would create “a permanent body of evidence and a record, if found, of crimes perpetrated.”
 Funded by the World Uyghur Congress and individual donations, the inquiry is modeled on previous “people's tribunals,” including one organized in the 1960s by philosophers Bertrand Russell and Jean-Paul Sartre to investigate U.S. actions in the Vietnam War.